timohenz/Stock-Market-Snippets/README.md

 It uses a telegram bot and runs on a Raspberry Pi.
 Schedule it to run on mondays 3:00AM via python scheduler or bash/batch.
 Adjust tickers at very bottom.

+### moonStocksCorrelation

+Some lunatic (pun intended) on a forum claimed there was a correlation between the stock market and moon phases.
+Of course it is not true.
+The moon is way to predictable and obvious for a self-fullfilling prophecy.
+It gets arbitraged away.
+You can try out different indices or timeframes.